Why Use Parylene?

 Parylene is considered a green technology because there are no by-products or chemicals used that are harmful to our environment.
 The molecular deposition process doesn’t require any solvents for curing or any other harmful additives.

-Parylene Property Advantage
+Parylene Property Advantages

 In addition to the benefits from the deposition process, parylene is a high-performance polymer with special properties.
 The molecular arrangement for parylene is linear and crystalline.
 This creates benefits in strength, chemical resistance, electrical insulation, and stability.